 Cultural competence is generally defined as possessing the skills and knowledge of a culture in order to effectively work with individual members of the culture.
 This definition includes an appreciation of cultural differences and the ability to effectively work with individuals.
 The assumption that any individual can gain enough knowledge or competence to understand the experiences of members of any culture, however, is problematic.
 Gaining expertise in cultural competence as traditionally defined seems unattainable, as it involves the need for knowledge and mastery.
-Instead, true cultural competence requires engaging in an ongoing process of learning about the experiences of other cultures.2 Further reading on cultural competence by Stanley Sue can be found in this article: In Search of Cultural Competence in Psychotherapy and Counseling.
+Instead, true cultural competence requires engaging in an ongoing process of learning about the experiences of other cultures.
+Further reading on cultural competence by Stanley Sue can be found here.